Navigation » List of Schools » California State University, Northridge » Music » Music 105 – Understanding Music » Spring 2022 » Midterm Examination

 B use a wooden reed.

-C were originally made of wood.
+C are made of wood.

 D have wooden key mechanisms.